Angry Dad: The Movie: Cultural references

 This episode of The Simpsons featured multiple references to animation and Hollywood.
 Pixar is referenced in the episode as "Mixar".
+Herman Millwood and the Aerochair are a spoof of furniture company Herman Miller, which made the Aeron chairs that were very popular with the dot-com bubble-era web startups.
 The "1999" segment features the song "Bye Bye Bye" by NSYNC.
+When attempting to encourage Bart to make the movie a short film, Lisa mentions how directors such as Wes Anderson, Frank Tashlin and Tim Burton started out making short films.
 The short film Condiments serves as a parody of the Pixar film Toy Story, and the song "You've Got an Enemy" (sung by Castellaneta impersonating Randy Newman) references "You've Got a Friend in Me".
-Willis and Crumble parodies Wallace and Gromit, and uses the same style of stop-motion animation.
-Nick Park, the creator of Wallace and Gromit, has a voice cameo as himself.
+Willis and Crumble parodies Wallace & Gromit, and uses the same style of stop-motion animation.
+Nick Park, the creator of Wallace & Gromit, has a voice cameo as himself.
 Multiple other short film fragments further lampooned other movies including some French adult animated films The Triplets of Belleville and Persepolis.
 The episode also references Ricky Gervais's controversial hosting stunt at the 68th Golden Globe Awards, with a sign featuring a picture of him alongside a caption reading "Do Not Allow This Man To Host".